Steve Hurtado

 The kind of basic need to change one thing into another thing does not leave us, it is partly talent but you have to work on the imagination to produce something that is more robust.

+For me the need to connect is inherent to the making of art, sources from different backgrounds coming together in a way that has never before been achieved in a specific time and place.
 I made three large new joint sculptures in the studio which were then exhibited in that same space.
 I called the exhibition Rocca Joints and each sculpture Saint George, Saint Francis and Saint Claire respectively.
 This was a response to the sense of deep history and raw beauty I found in Spoleto.

 La Rocca is a phenomenal medieval fortress jutting out from the top of Spoleto’s old town.
 La Rocca had an immediate need to exist; so physically secure and time intensive.
 From looking at all the different sized blocks that were used in its construction – in the hexagonal, cyclopean walls – it feels like every hour mattered in its construction.